pkumar-git/USTATournamentDispatcher/README.md

 change to retrieve any other/all age divisions.
 It also retrieves all levels of tournaments, and again, it is a straightfoward change to retrieve only certain levels of tournaments.
 Only tournaments whose registration status is open are retrieved.

+It requires the latest USTALibrary package to be available.